-Topic 2 - Students explore the physics of rollercoasters with particular emphasis on the conservation of energy during different phases of the rollercoaster pathway.
-Students investigate the design of rollercoasters in a real-world environment to assess the design principles used to minimise energy loss.
-Working in a collaboration, students then apply this knowledge to their own design.
-Using the principles of the engineering design cycle, students refine their model with the aim of building individual sections of the final product.
+Topic 2 - Students explore the physics of motion with particular emphasis on car design and safety.
+Students explore the ergonomic design features of cars that reduce drag forces.
+They also explore safety features that reduce impact forces on passengers in the case of an accident and driver behaviours to reduce the likelihood of an accident.
+Working in collaboration students then apply this knowledge to their own design.
+Using the principles of the engineering design cycle, students refine their model with the aim of building an efficient model car incorporating safety design features.
 Students demonstrate success by creating 3D CAD designs and building their model using a combination of 3D printing and handcrafting from more traditional materials.